 - Federal Weapons Charge – Federal prosecutors are extremely knowledgeable and aggressive.
-Therefore, if you are facing federal weapon charges it is crucial that you consult with an attorney.
+Therefore, if you are facing federal weapon charges you must consult with an attorney.
 Federal weapon charges can encompass a broad variety of federal crimes such as possession of unregistered firearms (26 U.S.C. § 5861), possession of a stolen firearm (18 U.S.C. § 922(j)), etc. Consulting with an attorney can help you find the best legal options based on your particular circumstances.
-At The Gonzalez Law Group, PLLC, our qualified attorneys are dedicated to their clients and making sure that their rights are protected.
+At The Gonzalez Law Group, our qualified attorneys are dedicated to their clients and making sure that their rights are protected.

 - Criminal Mischief – The act of criminal mischief is done knowingly and purposely.
 Per Penal Code § 28.03, the person commits the offense if he/she damages or destroys the tangible property of the owner, if he/she tampers with the tangible property of the owner and causes a loss or inconvenience to the owner or a third party, or if the person is inscribing or marking someone else’s property.
 The offense can be classified as a misdemeanor or a felony.
 Criminal mischief by a juvenile is a severe offense, having legal representation is important.